ChocolateLoverRaj/rust-fp/README.md

 ```

 ## Usage
 All you really need to do is enroll some fingerprints with the `rust-fp` CLI.
 Depending on your Chromebook, you will a maximum number of templates that can be loaded onto the fingerprint sensor at a time.
 It's probably 5.
 Just typing `rust-fp` will show the help page.
-Run `rust-fp enroll` to enroll your fingerprints.
+Run `rust-fp add <name>` to enroll your fingerprints.
 Then lock the screen and you should be able to unlock with either your password or an enrolled fingerprint.

 ## Troubleshooting
 - See [the list of known issues](https://github.com/ChocolateLoverRaj/rust-fp/labels/bug).